Michel Brault

 Michel Brault, OQ (25 June 1928 - 21 September 2013) was a Canadian cinematographer, cameraman, film director, screenwriter, and film producer.
-He was a leading figure of Direct Cinema, characteristic of the French branch of the National Film Board of Canada in the 1960s.
+He was a leading figure of direct cinema, characteristic of the French branch of the National Film Board of Canada in the 1960s.
 Brault was a pioneer of the hand-held camera aesthetic.

 Career

 His early cameraman work with Gilles Groulx on The Snowshoers (Les Raquetteurs), Claude Jutra's À tout prendre and Mon oncle Antoine, and Pierre Perrault's Pour la suite du monde virtually defines the look of classic Quebec cinema.
 He became involved with filmmaking while still at university and joined the National Film Board of Canada in 1956, working on the celebrated Candid Eye series.
-From 1961–62 he was in France, where he worked with directors such as Jean Rouch and Mario Ruspoli, and shot the influential Chronique d’un été with Raoul Coutard and others.
+From 1961 to 1962 he was in France, where he worked with directors such as Jean Rouch and Mario Ruspoli and shot the influential Chronique d’un été with Raoul Coutard and others.
 In France, he is considered an originator and one of the purist practitioners of cinéma-vérité.

-Brault returned to Quebec and the NFB, but quit the Board in 1965 when Pierre Juneau, the director of French production, rejected his first fiction feature, Entre la mer et l'eau douce.
+Brault returned to Quebec and the NFB but quit it in 1965 when Pierre Juneau, the director of French production, rejected his first fiction feature, Entre la mer et l'eau douce.
 He then enjoyed a successful freelance career in feature films, documentaries, shorts and television.
-His cinematography ranged from the gritty cinéma-vérité style of À tout prendre to the lyricism of Kamouraska, and his directorial work from the terse documentary stylings of La lutte to smoothly proficient television dramas such as Les noces de papier, which was entered into the 40th Berlin International Film Festival.
+His cinematography ranged from the gritty cinéma-vérité style of À tout prendre to the lyricism of Kamouraska, and his directorial work from the terse documentary stylings of La lutte to smoothly-proficient television dramas such as Les noces de papier, which was entered into the 40th Berlin International Film Festival.
 He won Canadian Film Awards for lensing Mon oncle Antoine and The Time of the Hunt (Le Temps d’une chasse), and Genie Awards for his work on Good Riddance (Les Bons débarras) and Threshold.
-Orders (Les Ordres) (1974), which he directed, shot and wrote, won for him the CFA for direction and he shared the best director award at the 1975 Cannes Film Festival.
+Orders (Les Ordres) (1974), which he directed, shot, and wrote, won for him the CFA for direction and he shared the best director award at the 1975 Cannes Film Festival.
 The film seamlessly fuses documentary and fiction styles while dramatizing the trauma of innocent people caught up in the October Crisis of 1970.
 It is still regarded as a masterpiece of Canadian cinema.

 Death

-Brault died of a heart attack on the afternoon of 21 September 2013, while en route to the Film North – Huntsville International Film Festival, where he was to receive a Lifetime Achievement Award.
+Brault died of a heart attack on the afternoon of 21 September 2013 while en route to the Film North – Huntsville International Film Festival, where he was to receive a Lifetime Achievement Award.
 According to festival founder Lucy Wing, Brault had arrived at Pearson International Airport after a flight from his home in Montreal, accompanied by his son, Sylvain.
-Brault had begun the drive north to Huntsville by limousine when he began to feel ill, approximately one hour after his arrival in Toronto.
-A Ceremony of Commemoration was held for Brault on 4 October 4, 2013 at the Église Saint-Mathieu in Beloeil, Quebec.
+Brault had begun the drive north to Huntsville by limousine when he began to feel ill approximately one hour after his arrival in Toronto.
+A ceremony of commemoration was held for Brault on 4 October 4, 2013 at the Église Saint-Mathieu in Beloeil, Quebec.
 Among those present for this homage were the provincial premier, Pauline Marois, and Brault's leading lady from Entre la mer et l'eau douce, Genevieve Bujold.